-With Syria's war well into its third year, the number of Syrian children forced to flee their homeland as refugees will reach one million today.
+GENEVA/NEW YORK, 23 August 2013 (UNHCR-UNICEF) – With Syria’s war well into its third year, the number of Syrian children forced to flee their homeland as refugees has now reached one million.

 “This one millionth child refugee is not just another number,” said UNICEF Executive Director Anthony Lake.
 “This is a real child ripped from home, maybe even from a family, facing horrors we can only begin to comprehend.”

 “We must all share the shame,” said Lake, “because while we work to alleviate the suffering of those affected by this crisis, the global community has failed in its responsibility to this child.
 We should stop and ask ourselves how, in all conscience, we can continue to fail the children of Syria.”

 “What is at stake is nothing less than the survival and wellbeing of a generation of innocents,” said UNHCR High Commissioner António Guterres.
 “The youth of Syria are losing their homes, their family members and their futures.
 Even after they have crossed a border to safety, they are traumatized, depressed and in need of a reason for hope.”

 Children make up half of all refugees from the Syria conflict, according to the two agencies.
 Most have arrived in Lebanon, Jordan, Turkey, Iraq and Egypt.
 Increasingly, Syrians are fleeing to North Africa and Europe.
 Latest figures show that some 740,000 Syrian child refugees are under the age of 11.